-Always refer to your local building contro regulations as this information can change.
+Always refer to your local building control regulations as this information can change.

-Overview - The Vent Axia Multivent is our most popular Mechanical extract ventilation unit (MEV) we sell due to high quality contruction, reliability and controlability, there are three 125mm extraction points on the sides and one 125mm to the back for ease of installation
+Overview - The Vent Axia Multivent is our most popular Mechanical extract ventilation unit (MEV) we sell due to high quality construction, reliability and controllability, there are three 125mm extraction points on the sides and one 125mm to the back for ease of installation.

-Overview - The Xpelair Xplus is a quality Uk Manufactured unit provideing a powerful extraction system and outstanding value for money with 6 extraction ports
+Overview - The Xpelair Xplus is a quality UK Manufactured unit providing a powerful extraction system and outstanding value for money with 6 extraction ports.